- Latin America

 The nervousness and excitement of knowing that those experiences await us, however, is what makes packing your bag and getting on that plane worth it.
 Tomson continues, “When surfers make that leap from land to shore, we pass through a threshold that changes who we are and how we perceive the world.
 That feeling is so special that when we have made the decision to paddle out, we know we have to leave that place gracefully and finish what we have begun.”
 For those of us who choose to teach abroad, that special feeling Tomson describes is exactly why we go – and why we decide to stay.

-Zac Heisey is 27 years old and from San Jose, CA and now teaching English in Peru.
+Hailing from San Jose, CA, Zac Heisey made the move to teach English in Peru.
 After earning his degree, he spent 4 years working for an Internet marketing company in San Diego.
 When he finally decided he had enough of the 9-5 office world, he packed his backpack and traveled through Asia for 3 months, which inspired him to earn his TEFL certification and give back to the communities he was visiting.

 Request a free brochure or call 773-634-9900 to speak with an expert advisor about all aspects of TEFL certification and teaching English abroad or online, including the hiring process, salaries, visas, TEFL class options, job placement assistance and more.